tildearrow/furnace/papers/format.md

 - the entire instrument is stored, regardless of instrument type.
 - the macro range varies depending on the instrument type.
 - "macro open" indicates whether the macro is collapsed or not in the instrument editor.
+  - as of format version 120, bit 1-2 indicates macro mode:
+    - 0: sequence (normal)
+    - 1: ADSR
+    - 2: LFO
+    - 3: ADSR+LFO
+  - see sub-section for information on how to interpret parameters.
 - FM operator order is:
   - 1/3/2/4 (internal order) for OPN, OPM, OPZ and OPL 4-op
   - 1/2/?/? (? = unused) for OPL 2-op and OPLL